pipegalera/starter-academic/content/post/test-algo-strategy/index.md

 title: 'Your First Zipline Backtest'
 subtitle: 'Goal: create a basic strategy in which we will trade a single stock, Apple.
 We are going to be long Apple if the price closes over its 100 day moving average.'

-summary: Goal: create a basic strategy in which we will trade a single stock, Apple.
-We are going to be long Apple if the price closes over its 100 day moving average.
+summary: 'Goal: create a basic strategy in which we will trade a single stock, Apple.
+We are going to be long Apple if the price closes over its 100 day moving average.'

 authors:
 - admin